DNA SURPRISE? AdoptION, DCP, NPE, MP

 (Click for more terms - DCP: Donor Conceived Person, NPE: Non-Paternal Event, MP: Misattributed parentage)

-empowerING individuals and Families impacted by misattributed parentage, adoption, donor conception, NPEs, and DNA surprises through education, support, advocacy, and community engagement SINCE 2019.
+Empowering individuals and Families impacted by misattributed parentage, adoption, donor conception, NPEs, and DNA surprises through education, support, advocacy, and community engagement since 2019.

 We support everyone impacted by genetic identity issues and loss of genetic continuity from adoption, assisted reproduction, or non-paternal events (NPE) and promote understanding of the complex intersection of genetic information, identity, and family dynamics.